,

 What are some disadvantages of feeding pellets?

-• Pellets contain approximately 80% of the energy, when compared to rolled barley grain on a pound for pound basis.
+• Pellets contain approximately 80% of the energy of rolled barley grain.

-• Digestive upsets and even deaths may result if finely processed feeds are not supplemented with roughage (the more finely a pellet has been processed, the less roughage it contains).
+• Digestive upsets and even deaths may result if finely processed feeds are not supplemented with effective fibre (the more finely a pellet has been processed, the less roughage it contains).

 • Pellets can complete the ration but should not be used as sole source of feed because bloat is a concern.